fmilana/tacodingassistant/README.md

 ## How to run the Python script

-1) Install libraries.
+1) Install libraries in a new conda environment.
 On MacOS:

 ```
 conda env create -f envs/osx_tacaenv.yml